-At \in 64.9 million as of the balance sheet date, cash and cash equivalents were somewhat below the prior-year figure of \in 96.1 million.
+At \in 64.9 million as of the balance sheet date, cash and cash equivalents were somewhat below the prioryear figure of \in 96.1 million.

-The increase in other current financial assets from \in 24.7 million to \in 83.3 million resulted from the valuation of options received in connection with the sale of Versatel shares to KKR, and the vendor loan.
+The increase in other current financial assets from \leq 24.7 million to \leq 83.3 million resulted from the valuation of options received in connection with the sale of Versatel shares to KKR, and the vendor loan.